ohovey1/sequence_classification_deep_nn/README.md

 -----------------------------------
 ## Conclusion

 Overall this task took a lot of time and data manipulation to get any meaningful results.
 Working with sequence data can be a challenging task and there were multiple obstacles that needed to be overcome to train a workable model.
-Some of the largest obstacles we faced were:
+However, we were able to improve our accuracy from just 20% to upwards of 80%, which is great improvement.
+Some of the largest obstacles faced were:

 - Feature extraction
 - How to create sequences and handle varying length trajectories